charlineshen/AC215_CryCryBaby/README.md

 5. Stop VM instance!

 **Notebooks**
- To BE UPDATED (This folder contains code that is not part of container - for e.g: EDA, any 🔍 🕵️‍♀️ 🕵️‍♂️ crucial insights, reports or visualizations.)
+ (This folder contains code that is not part of container - for e.g: EDA, any 🔍 🕵️‍♀️ 🕵️‍♂️ crucial insights, reports or visualizations.
+Note, currently all notebooks are very messy and will be cleaned up later!)
+ (1) `crycrybaby_poc_cleaned.ipynb` - Baseline model
+ (2) `crycrybaby_poc_wandb.ipynb` - Baseline model and a VGG-ish model to try out Weights & Biases (3) `04_tutorial_mushroom_classification_models_wandb.ipynb` - Attempt at walking through the in-class tutorial for Weights & Biases with our data but it was unsuccessful